raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 ### Button switch leg connections

-All but the smallest buttons have four legs which are connected in signal-in and signal-out pairs (polarity does not matter for button switches).
+All but the smallest buttons have four legs that are connected in signal-in and signal-out pairs (polarity does not matter for button switches).

 ![Button switch in breadboard](images/buttonBasics_buttonInBB.png)